josephcuenco/lingoarcade/docs/PROJECT_DOCUMENTATION_V1.md

 - language learners
 - students
-- self-directed learners building personal vocabulary lists

 ### Why this project exists

-LingoArcade is being built out of a genuine interest in language learning and a desire to create a tool that is both useful to learners and strong as a technically impressive software project.
+LingoArcade was inspired by a personal passion for language learning and a desire to create a tool that is both useful to learners and strong as a technically impressive software project.

 ## 2. Product Vision